2021 Innovators Awards: Do’s and Don’ts of a Quality Nomination

-In its simplest terms, innovation is the application of human ingenuity to improve the human condition.
+Put simply: innovation is a new solution delivering value to the community.
 It can be found across all walks of life and is important to both existing organizations as well as startups.
+The Society’s innovator awards aim to recognize the people behind the innovation happening in Northwest Indiana.

 Who is eligible to be nominated?
 Remember these important facts: